MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/02-Manage-leads-opp.md

     ![Disqualify](./Media/disqualify.png)

 1. From the menu that appears, select **No Longer Interested**.
-1. The lead will be Disqualified, the status will change to **No Longer Interested**, and the record will become Read-only.
+1. The Lead will be Disqualified, the status will change to **No Longer Interested**, and the record will become Read-only.

 #### Task 4 – Reactivate A Lead
-1. If necessary, go to your Sales Hub application.
-2. In the Site Navigation, under the Sales group, select **Leads.**
+1. In the left navigation, select **Leads**.
-3. The Lead you disqualified is no longer in the My Open Leads view.
-Select the down arrow next to My Open Leads and change the view to **Closed Leads.**
+1. The Lead you disqualified is no longer in the **My Open Leads** view.
+Select the down arrow next to **My Open Leads** and change the view to **Closed Leads**.
-4. Locate Another Coffee Machine Lead and open it.
+1. Locate and select **Jack Rogers** to reopen it.
-5. Click **Reactivate Lead.**
+1. Select the **Reactivate Lead** button on the command bar.
-6. The Lead will be reactivated, the status will change back to New, and the record will become editable.
+1. The Lead will be reactivated, the status will change back to New, and the record will become editable.

 ### Exercise 3 – Work with Opportunities
 In this exercise, you will walk through the process of working an opportunity through the sales process.